ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 	Todo add invoice generated saving to storage (S3, local, etc.)

 Me:
 Todo add invoice generated saving to storage (S3, local, etc.) check gpt for architecture TODO:when i login with gmail it do not detect that the user is admin (ayoubenmbarek@gmail.com) TODO:confirming your booking took a lot of time, first time especially TODO:After we receive a cancellation request may after refund confirmation we send the refund email with invoice status cancelled?
-TODO:after connecting with google, redirect after one second to home page but dont show logout and name ✅ DONE: add signup with google (2024-11-24) - Auto-creates account if email doesn't exist ✅ DONE: Login or signup and then continue with google (2024-11-24) - Available on login page
+TODO:after connecting with google, redirect after one second to home page but dont show logout and name:done ✅ DONE: add signup with google (2024-11-24) - Auto-creates account if email doesn't exist ✅ DONE: Login or signup and then continue with google (2024-11-24) - Available on login page TODO:What other connection methos to include?
+TODO:Add mcp for postgres

  Testing & DevOps